iEdgars/PerfSouce/Metrics.md

 ```

 **Visual filtering:**
-- Board id;
+- Board. *As Sprints are board based category, for project with multiple boards we need to select single board.*
-- Change between list of sprints vs **3+ Sprints**,
+- Toggle to change between list of sprints vs **3+ Sprints** (*3+ Sprints* vs *3 Sprints, 4 Sprints, etc.* in slices/legend)
 - Sprints limites to latest 12 Sprints

 **Considerations:**
-- Sprint assignment must be within sprint timeframe
+1. Sprint assignment must be within sprint timeframe
-- **Commited items only** - Periods without sprint assigment are not included.
+2. **Commited items only** - Periods without sprint assigment are not included.
 For example if issue was assigned to to *Sprint 9*, and finished to *Sprint 11*, but was never assigned to *Sprint 10*, would be considered as 2 sprints.
 Items commited regardless of status (except in Done statuses) would be condidered included. e.g. if item was commited into Sprint's 9 as Ready; Sprint 10, it went though Ready > In Progress > Blocked; Sprint 11 Blocked > In Progress > Done; would be considered as **3+ sprints**.
+3. As Sprints are board based category, for project with multiple boards we need to select single board.
+If Sprint naming is simmilar between boards, this could be dynamically grouped into single barchart or represented as 2 bar-charts next to each other.
-- Not sure if `x axis` by sprints is really correct way for this visual, or would it better be monthly.
+4. Not sure if `x axis` by sprints is really correct way for this visual, or would it better be monthly.
+As well Montly would solve grouping for above item **#3.** in considerations
+5. Should this include Bug's and Spikes or only Stories as issue type

 #
 # Throughput / Productivity